-The importance was recognised of securing sustainable funding in this area going forward to allow the continuation of gang related projects to prevent losing traction, for example potentially seeking funding contributions from schools etc. RESOLVED • That the update be noted.
+RESOLVED That the update be noted.
 HSP70.
-PARTNERSHIP ANTI-SOCIAL BEHAVIOUR (ASB) ACTIVITY (2012/13) & ASB, CRIME AND POLICING BILL (2013-14) A report was received providing an overview of local partnership activity to address ASB under the ASB Partnership Action Plan and the Community Safety Strategy Delivery Plan and the outcomes achieved by the ASB multi agency Partnership action group.
+PARTNERSHIP ANTI-SOCIAL BEHAVIOUR (ASB) ACTIVITY (2012/13) & ASB, CRIME AND POLICING BILL (2013-14) A report was received providing an overview of local partnership activity to address ASB under the ASB Partnership Action Plan and the Community Safety Strategy Delivery Plan and the outcomes achieved at the steer of the ASB multi agency Partnership action group.
 An update was also provided on legislative changes in this area and the impact going forward.
-Planning was underway for an ASB summer initiative incorporating a co-ordinated multi-agency period of action with the objective of improving public confidence, reducing repeat offenders etc. The CSP was advised of key aspects of the ASB, Crime and Policing Bill 2013/14 anticipated to receive Royal Assent in spring 2014 including provisions for a new community trigger and remedy to empower victims and communities and the replacement of dispersal orders with direction powers.
+Planning was underway for a ASB summer initiative incorporating a co- ordinated multi-agency period of action with the objective of improving public confidence, reduce repeat offenders etc. The CSP were advised of key aspects of the ASB, Crime and Policing Bill 2013/14 anticipated to receive Royal Assent in spring 2014 including provisions for a new community trigger and remedy to empower victims and communities and the replacement of dispersal orders with direction powers.
 The importance was emphasised of clear protocols and processes being drafted and embedded prior to the powers coming into force.
 It was agreed that this should be led by the ASB action group and reported through the CSP Executive and CSP as appropriate.
-Otis Williams RESOLVED • That the update be noted.
+Otis Willia ms RESOLVEDThat the update be noted.
 HSP71.
-FINAL DRAFT COMMUNITY SAFETY STRATEGY The CSP received the final draft of the Community Safety Strategy 2013-2017.
+FINAL DRAFT COMMUNITY SAFETY STRATEGY The CSP received the final draft of the Community Safety Strategy 2013- 2017.
 The Chair thanked the Partnership for their contributions to the drafting of the Strategy in addition to the considerable work completing the Strategic Assessment and MOPAC bid.
 The final Strategy document would be submitted for Cabinet and Overview and Scrutiny consideration before progressing for adoption at Full Council.
-Claire It was agreed that the wording of the last paragraph at point 3.7 on page 28 regarding public access by Police should be rewritten in light of the concerns over the provision of a contact point in the west of the borough.
-Kowalska The CSP Executive would sign off the annually reviewed delivery plan underpinning the Strategy, review the sub-structure of the CSP and also agree the final set of KPIs in conjunction with the PMG.
+It was agreed that the wording of the last paragraph at point 3.7 on page 28 regarding public access by Police should be rewritten in light of the concerns over the provision of a contact point in the west of the borough.
+Claire Kowals ka The CSP Executive would sign off the annually reviewed delivery plan underpinning the Strategy, review the sub-structure of the CSP and also agree the final set of KPIs in conjunction with the PMG.
 A series of workshop sessions had been held on the delivery plan and which would be amended to incorporate feedback received.
 The importance as recognised of ensuring the plan was sufficiently aligned to the Strategy and other strategies.